petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

    unzip liferay-n8y7.zip
    ```

-1. Use [Accounts_GET_FromInstance](./accounts-api-basics.md#get-accounts-from-instance) to get a list of Accounts.
-Note the ID of the Account to which you will add a Postal Address.
-You can also navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Accounts* to see the list of Accounts.
+1. Use [Accounts_GET_FromInstance](./accounts-api-basics.md#get-accounts-from-instance) to get a list of accounts.
+Note the ID of the account to which you will add a postal address.
+You can also navigate to *Global Menu* &rarr; *Control Panel* &rarr; *Accounts* to see the list of accounts.

-1. Use the cURL script to add a new Postal Address to your chosen Account.
+1. Use the cURL script to add a new postal address to your chosen account.
 On the command line, navigate to the `curl` folder.
 Execute the `PostalAddress_POST_ToAccount.sh` script.
-Replace `1234` with an Account ID.
+Replace `1234` with an account ID.

    ```bash
    ./PostalAddress_POST_ToAccount.sh 1234
    ```

-   The JSON response shows a new Postal Address has been added:
+   The JSON response shows a new postal address has been added:

    ```json
     {